Is There Such a Thing as a Best Time to Buy a New Car?: 3 Points to Consider

 Dealership deals

-Just like any other retailer, car dealerships such as Volvo Guildford will also have a sale period, where there are a number of buying incentives to take advantage of.
+Car dealerships will have a sale period where there are a number of buying incentives to take advantage of.
 These periods usually fall in line with what we would expect from sales: they often take place on bank holidays, on Boxing Day, and on other retail holidays such as Black Friday.

 Find out what your local dealership is offering and how it could help you save.
 Incentives may also be offered more towards the end of the year when sales quotas are closing.
 You may be able to find a great deal on a new car and take advantage of incentives during this time as dealerships try to meet and exceed their targets.